paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

     _Craft messaging that clearly conveys your value and unique strengths.
 Position yourself in line with your skills and career aspirations, ensuring your communications resonate with your target audience and highlight the qualities that set you apart._

 2. Connecting with Others Through Engaging Storytelling
     _Use storytelling techniques to share concrete examples of your work, much like you would in a portfolio.
-An effective story highlights a key challenge, describes your approach, and shares the results — showcasing your impact and making your experience memorable for potential employers or collaborators._
+An effective story highlights a key challenge, describes your approach, and shares the results, showcasing your impact and making your experience memorable for potential employers or collaborators._

 3. Optimizing Your LinkedIn Profile and Network
-    _Create an effective LinkedIn headline that includes not just a title but also the benefits you deliver or what you do, and key skills or social proof.
-Write a summary that serves as strategic high-level narrative, starting with a strong value proposition and highlighting your impact, credibility, and milestones.
+    _Create an effective LinkedIn headline that includes not just a title but also the benefits you deliver or what you do, as well as key skills or social proof.
+Write a summary that serves as a strategic high-level narrative, starting with a strong value proposition and highlighting your impact, credibility, and milestones.
 Ensure other profile elements are optimized to attract opportunities, strengthen your position, and expand your network._

 ### III.
 Cultivating Relationships and Building Trust